tronborg2000/Restaurant-Booking-One/README.md

 3. **CRUD Functionality**: The application supports Create, Read, Update, and Delete (CRUD) operations for bookings.

 4. **Availability Check**: The system checks the availability of the selected date and time before allowing the user to book a table.

+5. **Cancel Booking**: Users can cancel their bookings by providing their booking ID on the cancel booking page.

 ## Data Schema